WHDaniels/Artifical-Life-Exploration/README.md

 ## Final Project (The Artist)

-### What's the rundown?
+### What is this?
+This project is centered around evolving virtual creatures made up of simulated blocks and neurons.
+We start by spawning unevolved creatures of a certain random configuration, then there creatures "learn" to complete a specified task automatically over time!
+Throughout this short blog we will walk through this evolution process and how we implement it.

 The creatures in this project are evolved by piecing together "main body" links.
 Mutations can be: slicing mutations that cut the genome at some point, combination mutations that graft two sliced creatures together, and standard weight mutations that change weights in the creatures brain.
-A diverse set of ancestors are created, and over time these configurations are evolved by the above operations.
+A diverse set of ancestors are created, and over time these configurations are evolved by the above mentioned operations.

 This setup is used as I wanted to enforce a catepillar-like evolution progression.
 The fitness function used minimizes
 ```